Go to page content

 Date: April 24, 2023

 The standard practice of maintaining oral health involves brushing and flossing after meals.
 You could also add visiting your dentist twice a year and avoiding sugar as much as possible to those habits.
-So long as you keep these practices in place, you (and your dental practitioner) can address any dental problem before they happen […]
+So long as you keep these practices in place, you (and your dental practitioner) can address any problems before they happen – […]

 Read Moreabout Oral Health Goes Deeper Than Fresh Breath – Here's How